alliander-opensource/decentralized-auth/README.md

 ## Contributing

-We are very happy if you can create issues (also for suggestions) or pull requests.
+We would be happy if you can create issues (also for suggestions) or pull requests.

 ## License